-Self-Relative Queues

-Self-relative queues use displacements from queue entries as links.
+Self-Relative Self-relative queues use displacements from queue entries as links.
+Queues Self-relative queues use displacements from queue entries as links.
 Queue entries are linked by a pair of longwords.
 The first longword (lowest addressed) is the forward link; it specifies displacement of the succeeding queue entry from the present entry.
 The second longword (highest addressed) is the backward link; it specifies the displacement of the preceding queue entry from the present entry.
 A queue is specified by a queue header, which also consists of two longword links.

 Four operations can be performed on self-relative queues: insert at head, insert at tail, remove from head, and remove from tail.
 Furthermore, these operations are interlocked to allow cooperating processes in a multiprocessor system to access a shared list without additional synchronization.
 Queue entries must be quadword aligned.
 A hardware-supported, interlocked memory access mechanism is used to read the queue header.
 Bit $\langle 0 \rangle$ of the queue header is used as a secondary interlock and is set when the queue is being accessed.
-If an interlocked queue instruction encounters the secondary interlock set, it terminates after setting the condition codes to indicate failure to gain access to the queue.
-If the secondary interlock bit is not set, then the interlocked queue instruction sets it during its operation and clears it at instruction completion.
-This prevents other interlocked queue instructions from operating on the same queue.
+If an interlocked queue instruction encounters the secondary interlock set, it terminates after setting the condition codes to indicate failure to gain access to the queue instruction sets it during its operation and clears it at instruction completion.
+This prevents other interlocked queue instruction on the same queue.